wg-osr/walkerga.github.io/class/sp_athach.md

 <ins>Starting Equipment</ins><br>
-Iron pacifier, pelt blanket, giant rattle (mace).
+Pelt blanket, giant rattle (mace).

 <ins>Starting Skills (+5)</ins><br>
 Screaming, your starting weapon.

-For every Three-Armed Giant Baby template you have, increase your HP by 1 and you grow 1'.
+For every Three-Armed Giant Baby template you have, you grow 1' and you increase your HP by 1.

 **A:** Three-Armed, Giant Baby<br>
 **B:** Awaken the Laylines<br>